software-students-fall2024/4-containers-straighta-1/machine-learning-client/readme.txt

             database: ml_database
                 collection: analysis_results

-A possible form of data returned from process_img:
+A possible form of data returned from process_image:

 * if no image is read:
     - {"message": "Failed to decode image"}